Supreme Court of Alabama

 The Supreme Court of Alabama is the highest court in the state of Alabama.
 The court consists of a chief justice and eight associate justices.
 Each justice is elected in partisan elections for staggered six-year terms.
 The Supreme Court is housed in the Heflin-Torbert Judicial Building in downtown Montgomery, Alabama.

 The Governor of Alabama may fill vacancies when they occur for the remainder of unexpired terms.
-The current partisan line-up for the court is all Republican.
+The current line-up for the court is all Republican.
 There is no specific limitation on the number of terms to which a member may be elected.
-However, the state constitution under Amendment 328, adopted in 1973, prohibits any member from seeking election once they have attained the age of seventy years.
-This amendment would have prohibited then Chief Justice Roy Moore from seeking re-election in 2018.
-However, on April 26, 2017, Moore announced his intent to run for the United States Senate seat formerly held by United States Attorney General Jeff Sessions, and resigned from the court.
+However, the state constitution under Amendment 328, adopted in 1973, prohibits any member from seeking election once they reach age 70.

-The Clerk of Court is Julia Jordan Weller.
+The Clerk of Court is Margaret "Megan" Byrne Rhodebeck, who assumed the office by appointment on August 1, 2022.